senopui/character_select_stand_alone_app/README.md

+## SAA now supports browser UI for Chrome and Edge.
+For more information check [README_SAAC.md](https://github.com/mirabarukaso/character_select_stand_alone_app/blob/main/README_SAAC.md)

 # Character Select SAA
-## SAA now supports Chrome and Edge.
-For more information check [README_SAAC.md](https://github.com/mirabarukaso/character_select_stand_alone_app/blob/main/README_SAAC.md)

 *If you find a character that isn't on the list but can be generated correctly, please don't hesitate to let me know.*

 This is a Stand Alone App with AI prompt, Semi-auto Tag Complete and ComfyUI/WebUI(A1111) API support.